 This will save you a ton of time and hassle when inserting affiliate links into your posts.
 Also, if any of your affiliate links ever change, you will only have to update the link in Pretty Links once and it will update all of the links on your blog.

 I hate to use the term “clickbait” but that’s what you should be going for with the title of your affiliate blog posts.
 You want to use an attention-grabbing headline that makes your reader think, oh, I’ve got to click that post!

 Of course, when they actually do click on your post, you need to make sure you are delivering the promised value of your attention-grabbing title.

 Some of my highest-converting affiliate posts are in the style of a how-to guide.

 People searching for how-to guides and tutorials want to learn how to do something, and they are usually ready to take action.
-My post helps people learn how to do something (start a blog) and gives them actionable steps to achieve it.
+My post helps people learn how to start a blog and gives them actionable steps to achieve it.

 Write a Review Post

 Review posts also do very well because people searching for them are typically already interested in buying a product or service and are just one step away from actually making the purchase.

 You can write a review post about almost anything: books, beauty products, hotels, online courses, subscription boxes, etc.